chibuzoro/metalab/PRE_ASSIGNMENT_ANSWERS.md

 The greatest risk remains availability of resource (skilled persons) to complete the project.

-However, where resource is available, frequency of change request (design and feature) or change in spec of the API from third party services become a bottleneck
+However, where resource is available, frequency of change request (design and feature), communication and change in spec or availability of the API from third party services become a bottleneck
 #
 ### What changes/additions would you make to the design?
 Given the scope/objective of the project, the design properly caters for the minimum requirements.
 However, I would: